Evidence-based certification of quantum dimensions

 The results are a testament to the possibility of computing posterior probabilities from such extremely small values of~$L_d$ without running into numerical underflow problems.
 We owe this to modern ways of storing extremely tiny numbers, which permits routine usage of this highly reliable and logical Bayesian machinery for dimension certification on very general and realistic experimental data.
 All numerical values of~$L_d$ and posterior probabilities used in Figs.~\ref{fig:TF_res}(b) and~\ref{fig:QPol_res}(b) are tabulated in~SM, with storage precision as high as $10^{-306872481}$.

-Apart from the data-abundant examples presented in this work, RBDC works for \emph{any} experimental scenario, including data-limited situations in which $N$ is small.
-In~SM, we also present simulation data for such arbitrary situations.

-\emph{Discussion.}---We presented a completely assumptionless dimension-certification protocol that only analyzes the experimental dataset obtained to ascertain the smallest effective dimension that fully contains the given unknown quantum state for a chosen truncation basis.
+\emph{Discussion.}---We presented a completely evidence-based dimension-certification protocol that only extracts information from the experimental dataset obtained to ascertain the smallest effective dimension that fully contains the given unknown quantum state for a chosen truncation basis.
 This scheme is based on the powerful method of relative belief that quantitatively assesses how well the dataset supports our belief that the state should be contained by a Hilbert space by comparing the posterior probability of this belief with the initial prior probability before the experiment was conducted.

 We tested this protocol with real experimental data obtained from spectral-temporal and polarimetry measurements and demonstrated that relative-belief ratios and credibility computations are now a reality using modern numerical toolboxes that competently handle extremely small numbers without underflow issues.
-At the same time, we confirmed, with analytical arguments, that relative-belief dimension certification performs more conservatively than other specific kinds of information criteria.
 By trusting only the data and nothing else, our protocol never oversteps its boundaries and conclude a Hilbert space of an overly optimistic (smaller) dimension that is unjustified by the data.
 Thus, our work sets a concrete example of what a truly evidence-based prescription that is simple and feasible for any quantum experiment should be.